Skytrofa: Package Insert / Prescribing Info

 Undiagnosed or untreated hypothyroidism may prevent optimal response to SKYTROFA.
 In patients with GHD, central (secondary) hypothyroidism may first become evident or worsen during SKYTROFA treatment.
 Therefore, perform periodic thyroid function tests in patients and initiate or appropriately adjust thyroid hormone replacement therapy when indicated.

 Slipped capital femoral epiphysis may occur more frequently in patients undergoing rapid growth.
-Evaluate pediatric patients with the onset of a limp or complaints of persistent hip or knee pain, as slipped capital femoral epiphysis has been reported during lonapegsomatropin treatment.
-Patients and caregivers should be made aware that osteonecrosis is considered a potential risk for human growth hormone products.
+Slipped capital femoral epiphysis may lead to osteonecrosis.
+Cases of slipped capital femoral epiphysis with or without osteonecrosis have been reported in pediatric patients with short stature receiving somatropin.
+Evaluate pediatric patients receiving SKYTROFA with the onset of a limp or complaints of persistent hip or knee pain for slipped capital femoral epiphysis and osteonecrosis and manage accordingly.

-Somatropin increases growth rate, and progression of existing scoliosis can occur in patients who experience rapid growth.
+Somatropin increases growth rate in pediatric patients, and progression of existing scoliosis can occur in patients who experience rapid growth.
 Somatropin has not been shown to increase the occurrence of scoliosis.
 Monitor patients with a history of scoliosis for disease progression.

 5.11 Pancreatitis